aaronmboyd/qtum-staking-on-aws-ec2/README.md

  **Recommended** - if you leave the **Source** section open to 0.0.0.0/0 this means _all_ IP ranges will be able to login to this security group.
 You may want to restrict this to a single IP (or range) of the client system you will use to manage the QTUM node.
 This might seem restricting, and it is - deliberately, but you are going to manage the QTUM node via SSH, and the private key will probably only reside on a single system.
 So if that has a dedicated IP (or range), then lock it down for improved security.

- Note: As long as you have access to your AWS account you can always alter the security group later if need be.

 12. Click **Review and Launch** and review your settings.
 Click **Launch**, and you will be prompted to select a key pair for this instance

  ![Select Keypair](./images/select-key-pair.png)